The researcher's complete guide to water potential

 Once information is gleaned from a release curve, METER’s ZL6 data logger and ZENTRA Cloud simplify the process of maintaining an optimal moisture level.
 Upper and lower limits can be set in ZENTRA cloud (Get a live demo), and they show up as a shaded band superimposed over near-real-time soil moisture data (blue shading), making it easy to know when to turn the water on and off.
 Warnings are even automatically sent out when those limits are approached or exceeded.

-Zentra Cloud Optimal Water Content
+ZENTRA Cloud Optimal Water Content

 Figure 13.
 ZENTRA cloud illustrates optimal water content as a blue shaded area, making it easy to stay within upper and lower irrigation limits.